braydonf/nostr-key-change/specification.md

   - All future events, as determined when it was received and not the date on the event, of a revoked pubkey MUST be rejected except for another Key Migration and Revocation event.
 This is to ensure that if a key is compromised and a fraudulent event is made, an honest event can also be made and broadcast.
 Each client can then verify which is honest.
 - The recovery keys do not need to be verified, all key migration verification is handled by the client.
 - For denial-of-service mitigation, a relay MAY require proof-of-work, a small fee or another solution to continue to write Key Migration and Revocation Events.
 This SHOULD be determined by the terms agreed upon by the client and relay.

+## Key Migration Attestation Event

+This is an event that is non-replaceable and MUST either be unencrypted and public or encrypted and private.
+The default SHOULD be private.
+The primary purpose of this event is for each client to keep track of old keys that should be blocked, filtered and muted.
+The secondary purpose of this event is to signal to other clients of a successful path for key migration.

 ## Rationale